-Single storey extension - Simple guide
+Single Storey Extension - Simple Guide

-A single storey extension is a great way of adding extra living space to make the most of home to suit your needs.
+A single storey extension is a great way of adding extra living space to make the most of your home to suit your needs.
 Our lifestyles have changed so much and so quickly in recent years.
 Alongside this change in our work and leisure needs, the way we use our homes has changed too.

 Modernising or building a single storey extension is often the first thing we do when moving house.
 Seldom do existing homes provide the right balance of space to enable the fantastic lifestyle available living in a home that stylishly fulfils your every need.
 As such, choosing to have a single storey extension added to your home allows you to adapt your home to perfectly suit the needs of you and your family.